Piolintech123/WRO2026-FE-PiolinTech/code/round1/r1_exp.md

 A short beep is also attempted to indicate completion.

-The important limitation is that this version **stops after the twelfth accepted event**.
-It does not contain the more advanced parking sequence developed later.
+In the exact program documented here, Piolín **stops after the twelfth accepted event**.
+This file does not implement a separate physical parking sequence after that count.

 Therefore, this behavior should be interpreted as: